cloudify-cosmo/getcloudify.org/guide/3.1/reference-terminology.md

 ### **Relationship type**
 A [relationship](#relationship) [type](#type) describes the nature of dependency between 2 [nodes](#node) and the logic to materialize it (through [operations](#operation) mapping to implementation).

-A relationship is always between a source node and a target node and do it can have implementation logic to run on either or both.
+A relationship is always between a source node and a target node and it can have implementation logic to run on either or both.

 There are 3 basic relationship types:

-* depends_on - a base type for all relationships.
+* `cloudify.relationship.depends_on` - a base type for all relationships.
 It means the orchestrator must wait for the target node
-* contained_in - the source node is installed within the target node
+* `cloudify.relationship.contained_in` - the source node is installed within the target node
-* connected_to - the source node has a connection to configure to the target node
+* `cloudify.relationship.connected_to` - the source node has a connection to configure to the target node

 ### **Runtime Data**
 The data model of the [deployements](#deployment) stored in Cloudify's database.